 Organizational arrangements and taxation perspectives.
 Alternative institutional structures and taxation considerations; corporations, trusts, partnerships, joint ventures and other forms of business organization.
 Tax policies, provisions and problems in relation to selected commercial transactions.
-Aspects of international taxation with special reference to residence and source, taxation of foreign source income, taxation of non-residents, concepts in double tax agreements, evaluation of foreign investment proposals by Australia, anti-avoidance measures.
+Aspects of international taxation with special reference to residence and source, taxation of foreign source income, taxation of non-residents, concepts in double tax agreements, evaluation of foreign investment proposals by Australian residents, evaluation of proposed investment in Australia, anti-avoidance measures.